spress/spress.yosymfony.com/docs/developers/converters/index.md

 ## Converter example {#converter-example}

-This converter turns to uppercase all content of your pages and works only for files with extension is `.up` like `myPage.up` or `2014-01-02-my-post.up`.
+This converter turns to uppercase all content of your pages and works only for files with `.up` extension like `myPage.up` or `2014-01-02-my-post.up`.

 ```